 That fact should motivate lots of building owners to upgrade to LEED certification standards in the near future.
 Even so, commercial building and the environment still have a long way to go before they live in harmony.
 The U.S. government, however, is working to move things in that direction.

-The Department of Energy organized the Net-Zero Energy Commercial Buildings Initiative, which has a stated aim of establishing marketable, net-zero energy commercial buildings in all U.S. climate zones by 2025.
+The Department of Energy organized the Net-Zero Energy Commercial Buildings Initiative [PDF], which has a stated aim of establishing marketable, net-zero energy commercial buildings in all U.S. climate zones by 2025.
 The group defines net-zero commercial buildings as those that generate as much energy as they consume.

 That would be a huge step in helping the environment.